Oshin: The family grows

 Hatsuko grows closer to Oshin's sons.
-Soon, Yu is about to take an important examination.
-Yu tells Hatsuko that he must pass the examination because his mother has always worked so hard to look after him.
-The night before the examination, Oshin and Ryuzo are awakened by the sound of running water.
-When they go into the courtyard, they discover Hatsuko pouring cold water on herself while praying for Yu to pass his examination, a village superstition.
+Soon, Yū is about to take an important examination.
+Yū tells Hatsuko that he must pass the examination because his mother has always worked so hard to look after him.
+The night before the examination, Oshin and Ryūzō are awakened by the sound of running water.
+When they go into the courtyard, they discover Hatsuko pouring cold water on herself while praying for Yū to pass his examination, a village superstition.
 The family is touched by her sincere, if foolish, actions.

 The day before Hitoshi and Nozomi start school, Oshin decides to tell Nozomi that he is adopted and that his birth parents are the Yashiros.
 She takes him to visit his parents' grave.
 Nozomi seems to takes the revelation well, but on his first day at school he is bullied for being an orphan and runs away from home.
 The family search all day and night for Nozomi, and a devastated Oshin ends up at Kayo's grave, where she finds Nozomi.
 When she sees him, she slaps him for not being strong enough to face up to the bullies.
 She tells Nozomi that life will be full of difficulties.
 He promises to go back to school, and Oshin tells him again that the whole family sees him as one of them.
-Oshin brings Nozomi home where he is warmly welcome by everyone.
+Oshin brings Nozomi home where he is warmly welcomed by everyone.

 Oshin discovers that she is pregnant once more.
-Ryuzo is delighted, but concerned about making ends meet, he suggests sending Hatsuko back when her 3-year contract is over and she has graduated from junior high school.
+Ryūzō is delighted, but concerned about making ends meet, he suggests sending Hatsuko back when her 3-year contract is over and she has graduated from junior high school.
 In any case Hatsuko's parents must be waiting for her.
 Oshin is reluctant to let Hatsuko go and feels that they should let her decide for herself when the time comes.

 Oshin gives birth to a healthy girl whom they name Tei ("happiness").
 Having reached the end of her contract, Hatsuko feels that she should go home because otherwise she will be a burden to the family with the addition of the baby.
-But when Ryuzo and Oshin realise that Hatsuko would in fact prefer to stay, they joyfully welcome her to the family.
+But when Ryūzō and Oshin realise that Hatsuko would in fact prefer to stay, they joyfully welcome her to the family.